 Daz and Snoop's dad were the first people I ran into after I got my hair picked out.
 Right when I saw them, it hit me like, Oh shit, I gotta go out there and be Snoop.
 That was also my first chance to ask Daz to just give me everything, any little notes, or a certain way Snoop had of moving—his mannerisms.
 I asked what he was going through back then, and how he carried himself, and Poppa Snoop broke it down for me.
 He told me how Snoop and Tupac would get together and make five songs in a day.
 He really stressed their work ethic, but also their energy and enthusiasm.

 What was the first scene like?

 The first one I filmed was in the recording studio.
 For me, that was really the first time in my life I was truly acting.
 I remember after the scene, Daz came up and said, "Damn, that really brought me back to my younger days."
 And then when Snoop's Dad approved, I was truly happy.
 From then on, it was just boom, boom, boom.
 One time, the director asked me to add a bunch of dialogue to a scene.
-I stayed up all night practicing my two lines and now he wanted a lot more new stuff.
-It was frightening, but then I discovered that I had just kind of internalised Snoop, and I could simply let him speak through me.
-I think I said cuz about five hundred times that month.
+I stayed up all night practicing my two lines, and now he wanted a lot more new stuff.
+It was frightening, but then I discovered that I had just kind of internalized Snoop, and I could simply let him speak through me.
+I think I said "cuz" about 500 times that month.

 Playing Snoop, you've got to assume your character is pretty stoned a lot of the time.
 Was that part of your prep?